 Tend to feel down, teary or even downright depressed during Week 4, the premenstrual week of your cycle?
 If so, you’re not alone.
-Millions of women feel blue during PMS due to plunging estrogen, which depletes your brain of serotonin, a chemical that regulates mood and sleep.
+Millions of women feel blue during their premenstrual phase due to plunging estrogen, which can reduce your brain’s level of serotonin, a chemical that helps regulate mood and sleep.

 To the rescue: Vitamin B6, which is found in fortified cereal, potatoes, bananas, beans, eggs, poultry and sunflower seeds.
-Two recent analyses of 19 studies—one in the British Medical Journal and one if the journal Family Practice—reveal that women who popped up to 100 mg. daily of a B6 supplement were significantly less likely to be depressed and more likely to enjoy an upbeat mood during PMS than those who took a placebo.
+Two recent analyses of 19 studies—one in the British Medical Journal and one if the journal Family Practice—reveal that women who popped up to 100 mg. daily of a B6 supplement were significantly less likely to be depressed and more likely to enjoy an upbeat mood during their premenstrual phase than those who took a placebo.
 The link?
-Vitamin B6 prompts the brain to produce serotonin, boosting sagging levels right back up!
+Vitamin B6 prompts the brain to produce serotonin, boosting sagging levels right back up.

 For best results, try taking a daily B-complex supplement, since other B vitamins have also been shown to raise levels of mood-lifting brain chemicals, including GABA and dopamine.